Threshold dose: LD50, LC50

 The median lethal dose (LD50) of a substance is defined as the dose that leads to death in 50% of the tested population.
 It is a significant parameter in toxicology study and indicates the acute toxicity of a particular substance.
 LD50 is usually expressed in the weight of the chemical administered in milligram per unit of body weight (mg/kg).
 In the discussion of environmental toxins, as there is no direct administration of toxic materials, a similar parameter LC50 will be mentioned instead.
 LC50 is the concentration of substance in air that kills half of the tested population during the experimental period.

 EC50

 The median effective concentration (EC50) is the concentration of a drug required to reach 50% of the maximal biological effect the drug can exert.
 It is a reflection of the potency of a drug and is expressed in molar units such as mol/L. The value of EC50 greatly depends on the affinity of the drug for its receptor, as well as the efficacy of the drug, which conveys receptor occupancy and the ability of the drug to trigger a biological response.
-EC50 is incorporated in the Hill’s Equation, a function that demonstrates the relationship between agonist concentration and ligand binding.
+EC50 is incorporated in the Hill equation, a function that demonstrates the relationship between agonist concentration and ligand binding.
 EC50 is mathematically given as the inflection point of the equation.